 For the first session, please pay me in advance of the appointment.

 After that, I will email you a monthly VAT invoice at the end of each month.
 The invoice is due for payment straightaway on receipt.

-Unfortunately, due to the high volume of clients requiring therapy, I do have to charge in full for appointments missed or cancelled for any reason, unless you can give me at least 72 hours prior notice.
+Unfortunately, due to the high volume of clients requiring therapy, I do have to charge in full for appointments missed or cancelled for any reason, unless you give me at least 72 hours prior notice.